cool1209/keep_in_touch/README.md

 ## Description:
 ```
 А social network simulator.
-The pet project for better understanding how to work with frameworks
+The pet project for better understanding how to work with React
-like React and Redux.
-Flux architecture, data interaction, etc.
+and Redux, Flux architecture, data interaction, etc.
 ```
 ## Documentation